Krakow guidebook

 Purchasing books and magazines in Krakow.

 Besides books in Polish most of Krakow’s downtown bookstores have a limited stock of paperback foreign literature, mostly classics and recent bestsellers in English, German and French.
 They often sell the best-known foreign weeklies and magazines as well.
 Also newsstands in the biggest Krakow hotels vend foreign press.
-But do not be surprised that a copy of a three-day-old newspaper costs sometimes tenfold the cover rate, whereas most foreign magazines are reasonably priced.
+But do not be surprised that a copy of a day-old newspaper costs sometimes tenfold the cover rate, whereas most foreign magazines are reasonably priced.

 Buying music and film in Krakow.